observian/terraform-aws-observian-az-subnet-finder/README.md

 # terraform-aws-observian-az-subnet-finder
 Creates cidrs for subnets for all availability zones in an aws region.
-It will create as many groups as needed for the azs.
+It will create as 4 groups by default but can be overrided.
+It will add 8 to the subnet mask by default.

 Usage
 ```hcl